CopernicaMarketingSoftware/Documentation/Mailerq/4.2/json-messages.md

 are not bound to your server, this will result in a failed delivery.

-If no property "ips" is set in the JSON or if it is set to something other than a JSON array, MailerQ will fall back on a list of default IPs, which can be defined in the config file using the config property "smtp-defaultips":
+If no property "ips" is set in the JSON or if it is set to something other than a JSON array, MailerQ will fall back on a list of default IPs, which can be defined in the config with the property "smtp-defaultips":
 ````
 smtp-defaultips:    1.2.3.4; 1.2.3.5; 1.2.3.6
 ````
 If this property is missing or left empty, MailerQ will instead opt to use ALL available IP addresses on the host server.